IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

   max(TARGET_BITRATE_MIN, target_bitrate))
 ~~~

+## Additional functions

+This section covers additional functionality that is not critical for the function of the SCReAM congestion control algorithm, but can nevertheless improve the performance

-## Clock drift issues and remedies
+### Clock drift issues and remedies

 SCReAM can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
 However, Appendix A.2 in {{RFC6817}} describes ways to mitigate issues with clock drift.
 A clockdrift compensation method is also implemented in {{SCReAM-CPP-implementation}}.
 The SCReAM implementation resets base delay history when it is determined that clock drift or skip becomes too large.
 This is achieved by reducing the target bitrate for a few RTTs.